 Natural tissue can react when subjected to foreign bodies, and breast implants are no exception.
-Occasionally after breast implants are placed, the tissue within the breast pocket can develop an immune response, triggering collagen fibers to wrap around one or both implants.
+Occasionally after breast implant surgery, the tissue within the breast pocket can develop an immune response.
+When this happens, the immune system wraps collagen fibers around one or both implants.

 This condition is capsular contracture, and it occurs in around 1.9% to 2.3% of all patients who undergo breast augmentation surgery.
-Although many people assume the hardening will naturally go away on its own with massage, in fact the contracture can become stronger, contributing to a variety of issues from cosmetic defects to physical pain.
+Many people assume the hardening will go away naturally by massaging it.
+On the contrary, the contracture can become stronger and contribute to a variety of issues including cosmetic defects and physical pain.

 To correct capsular contractures, surgeons can use a variety of different methods.
-While physicians can treat early stages of contracture by offering the patient medication to reverse the inflammatory response, more severe issues with contracture may require a capsulectomy, or the complete removal of the implant and the capsulized scar tissue.
+It is possible for physicians to treat early stages of contracture by offering the patient medication which reverses the swelling.
+However, more severe contractures may require a capsulectomy, which completely removes the implant and the capsulized scar tissue.

-Sometimes, breast implants can be placed differently to prevent capsular contracture, such as through the armpit or within a new breast pocket.
-Occasionally, breast implants may need to be removed temporarily or permanently to keep the complication from recurring.
-However, surgical revisions can relieve pain due to tightness and inflammation, helping women to live healthier, more comfortable lives.
+Sometimes, breast implants can be placed differently to prevent capsular contracture.
+For example, they can be placed through the armpit or in a new breast pocket.
+Occasionally, breast implants may need to be removed temporarily or permanently in order to prevent recurring complications.

 2. Implant Rupture

-Breast implants have changed a lot since their inception, and newer models are more durable than ever before.
-However, breast implants can still rupture, especially if they are subjected to additional stresses such as pressure from capsular contracture or trauma due to issues like car accidents.
+Breast implants have changed significantly since their inception.
+For example, newer models are more durable than ever before.
+However, breast implants can still rupture.
+This can happen particularly under additional stresses such as pressure from capsular contracture or trauma caused by car accidents.

 Implants can also rupture due to manufacturing defects, which is why you should mention any changes to your surgeon immediately.
-Although rare, studies have shown that most implant ruptures occur between 10 and 15 years after the initial surgery and can happen as frequently as up to 32% in patients who have received silicone gel–filled implant varieties.
+Although rare, studies have shown that most implant ruptures occur between 10 and 15 years after the initial surgery.
+Additionally, ruptures can happen as often as 32% in patients who have received silicone gel implants.

-Because an MRI can detect inconsistencies in soft tissue, physicians use this test for patients who suspect they may have a breast implant rupture.
-If you have a rupture, the FDA recommends removing both of the implants since they may need to be replaced simultaneously at a future date.
+Because an MRI can detect problems in soft tissue, physicians use this test to look for possible breast implant ruptures.
+If you have a rupture, the FDA recommends removing both implants at the same time.
+This recommendation is because both implants may need to be replaced at the same time in the future.

-While it can be scary to hear that an implant has ruptured, modern saline-filled implants post little risk to the patient, unlike their silicone-filled counterparts that were popular years ago.
-However, experts recommend removal and replacement to prevent discomfort, infections, and cosmetic deformities.
+While it can be scary to hear that an implant has ruptured, modern saline implants pose little risk to the patient.
+Older versions of silicone implants actually posed a greater risk to patients.
+In either situation, experts recommend complete implant removal and replacement to prevent discomfort, infections, and cosmetic deformities.